 Then, click Admin.

-Now click the Tracking Info link in the center column to expand the submenu, and click the User-ID link that appears below.
+Now click the Tracking Info link in the centre column to expand the submenu, and click the User-ID link that appears below.

 In step 2, you don’t need to do anything but click Next Step again (the Session Unification will be On by default).

 In step 3, just click the Create button to create the UserID view.

 Next, you will be taken to this screen where you will have to enter a Reporting View Name (we recommend including UserID in the name so it’s easy to remember which view has UserID tracking enabled).